irskep/simplewebsites/docs/index.md

 # Operationally Simple Web Sites

-This site is sort of a super-blog post surveying various ways to make web sites with an eye toward simplicity with modern amenities.
-Today's web is full of voices shouting to use this or that hot new thing, and the loudest voices are often the least experienced, or the most motivated to sell a specific thing, regardless of its real value, so here's one guy named Steve telling you what's up.
+This site is sort of a super-blog post surveying various ways to make web sites with an eye toward simplicity and modern amenities.
+Today's web is full of voices shouting to use this or that hot new thing, and the loudest voices are often the least experienced, or the most motivated to sell a specific thing, regardless of its real value.
+So here's one guy named Steve telling you what's up.

 I wrote all this with two kinds of people in mind.
 One is people early in their programming journey, who see many paths but aren't sure which to take, and get a lot of advice from people with unclear trustworthiness.
 The other is experienced programmers who want to ship a web app once in a while and feel bewildered by the pace of change.

 Once you skim everything here, you should have a good sense of one simple web stack, and also be aware of options for how to add complexity where it makes sense to you.

-This site is about how to put together a web app using sturdy, simple, modern technology.
-It will be cheap to deploy, and keep working long-term.
-Optimize for _shipping_, not just _building_.

 If building your web site is your full-time job, this guide is not for you.
-It's for people who are learning the ropes, or people building side projects where the point is to ship a product rather than to play around with technology.
+You already know everything and you don't need me.

 ## What is operational simpicity mean, and why do you want it?

 Operational simplicity means a few reliable parts instead of many fragile parts.
 It sometimes means giving up some convenience, but also has many benefits.

-### Cheap by default
+#### Cheap by default

 If you're not building your web site for a company, you're probably spending your own money to host it.
 Redundancy is expensive.

-### It fits in your head
+#### It fits in your head

 When a whole system fits in your head, you can reason about it better when something goes wrong.
 A bicycle is easier to fix than a car.

-### It's less likely to break
+#### It's less likely to break

 Popular web frameworks [regularly break](https://github.com/facebook/react/blob/main/CHANGELOG.md#breaking-changes) [backward compatibility](https://v3-migration.vuejs.org/breaking-changes/), requiring manual changes to keep things working if you want to use the latest version.
 You can try to stay on the old version, but there's always a risk that you'll be forced to upgrade one way or another.

 When your dependencies just do less stuff, there's less stuff that can break.

-### Stack Overflow works better
+#### Stack Overflow works better

 When your tools have been around for a long time, lots of questions have been asked and answered.